Raising Awareness, Changing and Saving Lives

 HER

-Helping Everywoman Restore (HER), is a support group for mothers and mother-like figures of color who lost sons to suicide or violence.
-HER, together with SONS are part of the I Am Working On Healing program.
+Helping Everywoman Restore (HER), a support group for mothers and mother-like figures of color who lost sons to HIV/AIDS, suicide or other violence.

 Learn more >>>